 Caution!
-Changes or modifications not expressly approved by the manufacturer could void the user's authority, which is granted by the Federal Communications Commission, to operate this computer.
+Changes or modifications not expressly approved by the manufacturer could void the user's authority, which is granted by manufacturer could void the user's authority, which is granted b the Federal Communications Commission, to operate this computer.

 Use conditions